cis3296s24/02-SpotiFynd/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the cloned directory.
 3. Create a virtual environment:

+**Note: For users with later versions of python.
+The python and pip commands have been updataed to python3 & pip3.
+If this is the case on your machine replace python and pip with python3 and pip3 respectively.**
 ```
 python -m venv venv
 ```